Sustainable Groundwater Management Act (SGMA)

 Oil trains rocking through Butte County carry hazardous materials through our cities, towns, and countryside bringing along with them a risk to our water supplies and railway adjacent populations.
 Trains passing through the high hazard rail route in the Feather River Canyon carrying volatile crude oil risk contamination of Lake Oroville, a supplemental water supply for 25 million Californians.

 As part of the County’s General Plan Conservation and Open Space Element Action Item COS-A6.2, the County has been working with Butte Creek Canyon residents and local groups in an effort to preserve the numerous historical and ecological features of Butte Creek Canyon and to allow for continued responsible recreation and residential uses.
 Click to view the map or draft ordiance.

-A public workshop was held on June 30th by the Butte County Planning Commision, and a second workshop has been scheduled during the Planning Commission meeting on Tuesday, October 27, 2016.
+A public workshop was held on June 30th by the Butte County Planning Commission, and a second workshop was scheduled during the Planning Commission meeting on Tuesday, October 27, 2016.

 Please join BEC in supporting the efforts to put long-term protections in place for Butte Creek Canyon.
 For more information please visit the Butte County Development Services website: https://www.buttecounty.net/dds/Planning/NotableProjects/ButteCreekCanyonOverlay.aspx